TheBlckbird/rustedcomputer/README.md

 A Minecraft mod that adds programmable computers to interact with the world.
 It runs WASM and therefore supports any programming language that can target WebAssembly.

-The main target (for now) is Rust, but it is planned to provide libraries for other programming languages.
+The main target (for now) is Rust, but it is planned to provide libraries for other programming languages too.

 ## WIP